Photometric Redshift Calibration Requirements for WFIRST Weak Lensing Cosmology: Predictions from CANDELS: Abstract

 \section{Abstract}

 In order for Wide-Field Infrared Survey Telescope (\emph{WFIRST}) and other Stage IV dark energy experiments (e.g., Large Synoptic Survey Telescope; LSST, and \emph{Euclid}) to infer cosmological parameters not limited by systematic errors, accurate redshift measurements are needed.
 This accuracy can be met by using spectroscopic subsamples to calibrate the photometric redshifts for the full sample.
-In this work we employ the Self Organizing Map (SOM) spectroscopic sampling technique, to find the minimal number of spectra required for the \emph{WFIRST} weak lensing calibration.
+In this work we find the minimal number of spectra required for the \emph{WFIRST} weak lensing redshift calibration by employing the Self Organizing Map (SOM) spectroscopic sampling technique.
 We use galaxies from the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS) to build the LSST+\emph{WFIRST} lensing analog sample of $\rm \sim 36$k objects and train the LSST+\emph{WFIRST} SOM.
 We find that 26\% of the \emph{WFIRST} lensing sample consists of sources fainter than the \emph{Euclid} depth in the optical, 91\% of which live in color cells already occupied by brighter galaxies.
 We demonstrate the similarity between faint and bright galaxies as well as the feasibility of redshift measurements at different brightness levels.
 Our results suggest that the spectroscopic sample acquired for calibration to the \emph{Euclid} depth is sufficient for calibrating the majority of the \emph{WFIRST} color-space.
 For the spectroscopic sample to fully represent the synthetic color-space of \emph{WFIRST}, we recommend obtaining additional spectroscopy of $\sim 0.2-1.2$k new sources in cells occupied by mostly faint galaxies.
 We argue that either the small area of the CANDELS fields and the small overall sample size or the large photometric errors might be the reason for no/less bright galaxies mapped to these cells.
 Acquiring the spectra of these sources will confirm the above findings and will enable the comprehensive calibration of the \emph{WFIRST} color-redshift relation.

 \keywords{cosmology: dark energy, cosmology: large scale structure of the universe, galaxies: distances and redshifts, methods: statistical}